Leonard Center Room 53

 Macalester Student Health Insurance

-Students who are currently enrolled in the Macalester-offered Aetna Insurance Policy are covered internationally for medical care, medical evacuation and repatriation of remains.
+Students who are currently enrolled in the Macalester-offered United Health Insurance Policy are covered internationally for medical care, medical evacuation and repatriation of remains.
 Students are directed to the Gallagher-Koster website for details.
 Students must have enrolled in this policy at the beginning of the academic year.
-The cost for 2012-2013 is $1190 for 12 months.
+The cost for 2015-2016 is $2,183 for 12 months of coverage.

 Other Insurance and Travel Assistance Options*